aritraghsh09/GaMorNet/docs/source/faq.rst

     Try using Google Colab like we have done in the :ref:`tutorials`.

     Note that the underlying package that we use to interact with a GPU is TensorFlow.
-Look at `these <https://www.tensorflow.org/install/gpu>`_ detailed instructions for enabling GPU support for Tensorflow.
-Alternatively if you are running this on a supercomputer, ask the administrators for detailed instructions on installing TenorFlow.
+Look at `these <https://www.tensorflow.org/install/gpu>`_ detailed instructions for enabling GPU support for TensorFlow.
+Alternatively, if you are running this on a supercomputer, ask the administrators for detailed instructions on installing TensorFlow.

 #.
-I am getting an import error involving ``GLIBC`` or ``libcudas.so`` , ``libm.so``.
+I am getting an import error involving ``GLIBC`` or ``libcudas.so``  or ``libm.so``.

-    You are getting these errors because TensorFlow cannot find the appropriate CUDA libraries.
+    In all probability, you are getting these errors because TensorFlow cannot find the appropriate CUDA libraries.
 Please follow the instructions `here <https://www.tensorflow.org/install/gpu>`_.
-Alternatively if you are running this on a supercomputer, ask the administrators for detailed instructions on installing TenorFlow.
+Alternatively if you are running this on a supercomputer, ask the administrators for detailed instructions on installing TensorFlow.

 #.
 Should I use the Keras or TFLearn module if I myself don't have a preference?